RoboStack/jupyter-ros/README.md

 ## Installation and Dependencies
 (At this moment the Jupyros Ros2 port does not function as a package, please do not attempt to install this repo as a package)

+For the Ros 2, you need a Ros2 environment with Rclpy.
+The use of Simcloud https://github.com/dobots/simcloud is recommended for this.

 You need a ROS environment with rospy.
 We recommend using [Robostack](https://github.com/RoboStack/ros-noetic) (follow their installation instructions) which allows you to install ROS in a conda environment.

 Also required are `numpy` and `bqplot` for the live-plotting and `ipywidgets` for the interactive widgets